 Tools and Resources: Useful HMI Platforms and Technologies

-Common HMI software platforms include:
+Common HMI Platforms

 - SCADA (Supervisory Control and Data Acquisition) systems